tgttunstall/uniprot_card_visualisation/README.md

 ```

 `--trace-json` writes a fully styled debug JSON snapshot.
 These debug outputs are optional and are not required for frontend rendering.

+Debug outputs use the same ARO/accession basename, for example `trace_ARO3007637_Q182T3.csv`, so they remain unambiguous if one UniProt accession has multiple CARD ARO mappings.

 ## Code Layout